petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 At the same time, the
 [pace of scientific innovation appears to be slowing](https://doi.org/10.1257/aer.20180338) [1], with many findings failing to replicate
-(validated in an end-to-end sense, re-acquiring and reanalyzing raw data) or even reproduce
+(validated in an end-to-end sense by re-acquiring and reanalyzing raw data) or even reproduce
-(verified by rerunning the same computational processes on the same input data).
+(obtaining the same results by rerunning the same computational processes on the same input data).
-The latter is often caused by technical problems rather than false conclusions, but I believe it is worth trying to solve these technical problems so that we'll be able to evaluate the conclusions more clearly.
+Though the latter is often caused by technical problems rather than false conclusions,
+I believe it is worth trying to solve these technical problems so that we'll be able to evaluate the conclusions more clearly.
-I also believe the software world has ideas that can help.
+Towards this end I think there are some ideas we could borrow from the software world to help.

 Here I will focus on one set of practices in particular: those of _Continuous Integration_ and _Continuous Delivery_